-It is our understanding that the proposed building consists of a four (4) storey mixed use building with one level of underground parking.
-The proposed building is to occupy the majority of the subject site.
+It is our understanding that the proposed building consists of a high rise tower constructed over two levels of underground parking, which will occupy the majority of the subject site.
+Associated paved and landscaped areas are also anticipated as part of the current project.